“When Was the Last Time We Painted over the Blood on the Walls?”

-“Stop.”
+“Kiddo.
+Don’t.”
 Elisha’s voice was gentle but firm.
 “I’ve been playing that game with myself all morning.
-‘If I’d never constructed the prototype … ,’ ‘If I hadn’t jumped at the chance to show off the cursed thing in public … ’ That shit doesn’t do anyone any good.
+‘If I’d never constructed the prototype…’ ‘If I hadn’t jumped at the chance to show off the cursed thing in public…’ That shit doesn’t do anyone any good.
 What’s done is done.
 Two things we can’t do are turn back time and bring back the dead.”

 Jules again stared at the bedsheets.
-“Whole thing’s burned into my brain.”
-He fell silent a moment, then once more fixed his gaze on Elisha.
 “How soon can the Master-General put me in the field?”

 Elisha chuckled evasively.
 “Certainly not till that leg of yours is—”